 What is a Vector Database and How Does It Work?

-A vector database stores, indexes, and searches unstructured data through vector embeddings for fast information retrieval and similarity search.
-This post explains how vector databases work, their key use cases, and the ecosystem.
+A vector database stores, indexes, and searches vector embeddings generated by machine learning models for fast information retrieval and similarity search.
+This post explains how vector databases work, their key features and use cases, and the ecosystem.

 Read the entire series